 Long gone are the days of criminalisation (although most readers will remember the '80s), and there have been many notable landmarks for the LGBT+ community since, including same-sex marriage.

-Last year I wrote an article asking whether workplaces are LGBT+ friendly.
-Since then, we have had the Stonewall Top 100 Employers List of 2018.
+In 2018, we published an article asking whether workplaces are LGBT+ friendly.
+Since then, last year we have had the Stonewall Top 100 Employers List of 2018.
 It was encouraging to see a wide variety of employers included from across a range of sectors.
 However, we also had the Law Society of Scotland’s Profile of the Profession report, which concluded that around a third of LBGT+ solicitors were not entirely comfortable coming out at work.

 These statistics are not unique to the legal profession.
 Research by Stonewall found that almost one in five LGBT+ people who were looking for work in the UK said they were discriminated against because of their sexual orientation and/or gender identity while trying to get a job in the last year.